morbus/button-shy-games-play-bot/docs/developers/index.md

 6. Copy the `src/game-data-examples` directory to `src/game-data`.
 7. Within `src/game-data`, find the game you want the bot to run.
    1. Edit `GAME.json` to define `private` game data (see below).
-   2. Do not distribute the `private` game data of your  `GAME.json` files.
+   2. Do not distribute `private` game data from your `GAME.json` files.
 8. For development, run `npm run start` for auto-restart on file changes.
 9. For production, run `npm run build` and `npm run start:production`.